|Quick links: Fast Facts on CKD I Kidney Health Australia Resources>

-Kidney Health Australia completely supports ‘The Declaration of Istanbul on Organ Trafficking and Transplant Tourism’ (the Declaration), which includes condemning the practice of buying and selling organs for transplantation and other illegal activities related to transplant tourism.
-Our position Statement can be read Policy and Advocacy>
+Kidney Health Australia completely supports ‘The Declaration of Istanbul on Organ Trafficking and Transplant Tourism’ (the Declaration) which includes condemning the practice of buying and selling organs for transplantation and other illegal activities related to transplant tourism.
+Our position statement can be read at Policy and Advocacy>

-For more information on Australia’s organ donation efforts, or on the illegal practices of transplant commercialism organ trafficking and transplant tourism, please see:
+For more information on Australia’s organ donation efforts, or on illegal practices of transplant commercialism organ trafficking and transplant tourism:

 Everyone has their own reasons for deciding whether to become an organ and tissue donor.
 It is important that the people close to you understand those reasons.